antsteyer/JCDecaux-VelibGateway/README.md

 ## Extensions Implemented

+* Graphical User Interface for the client.
-* Add a cache in IWS, to reduce communications between Velib WS and IWS
+* Add a cache in IWS, to reduce communications between Velib WS and IWS.